 The public Cerebras documentation is available here.

-A typical CS-2 cluster is as shown in the figure.
+A typical Cerebras Wafer-Scale Cluster is shown in the figure.

-/software trees are shared across both CS2 clusters, and all ALCF AI testbed platforms.
+/software are shared across all three login nodes, the relevant cluster infrastructure nodes, and all ALCF AI testbed platforms.